CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![A work item with a linked GitHub commit illustrating the link between Azure DevOps Boards and GitHub issues.](media/hol-ex1-task1-step10-1.png "Work Item with a Linked GitHub Commit")

 ### Task 2: Link GitHub Pull requests to Boards items

+In this task, you'll make changes in GitHub and link a PR to Azure boards using syntax and montior the work item.

 1. In Azure Boards tab, Click on **New Item** ***(1)***, provide **Deploy WebApp** as description and create a new work item.